mim_c Trainee Program

 Jianing Xu

-Postdoctoral Fellow, UW Comparative Medicine, Danny Miller Lab
+Postdoctoral Fellow, UW Comparative Medicine, Danny Miller Laboratory

 Project: “Evaluating Nanopore Long-Read Sequencing as a Tool for Microbiome Profiling in Rodent Health Management”